torvalds/linux/Documentation/hwmon/stpddc60.rst

 in 50mV steps.
 This means that the absolute values of the limits will change when the commanded output voltage changes.
-Also, care should be taken when writing to those limits since in the worst case the commanded output voltage could change at the same time as the limit is written to, wich will lead to unpredictable results.
+Also, care should be taken when writing to those limits since in the worst case the commanded output voltage could change at the same time as the limit is written to, which will lead to unpredictable results.